-• The built-in audio on Wyse 5470 Thin Client produces echo when you make a call.
+• The integrated speaker on the Wyse 5470 Thin Client produces an echo when on calls.
 This issue is observed on all Unified Communication packages, and it is recommended you use a USB headset to make calls.

 Citrix HDX RealTime Optimization Pack for Skype for Business